 Both of our generations (we occupy different ones with our age difference) are notoriously bad about synagogue membership, continuing the downward baby boomer trend of living up to this joke:

 Two rabbis are talking about squirrel infestations in their synagogues.
 One rabbi says, “I’m going to call an exterminator.”
 The other one says, “I’m going to give the squirrels a bar mitzvah.”

 In the town we moved from, Leah and I met and married at the Conservative congregation.
-We had a falling out over both my military service and teaching in the religious school (the board lied to cover themselves), and the treatment of my older, then non-Jewish child.
+We had a falling out with the congregation over my military service and my status as a teacher in the religious school, and the treatment of my older, then non-Jewish child.
 We joined the Reform synagogue, where their patrilineal descent acceptance gave my daughter a place.
 The community was wonderful, weaving a tapestry of participation from Jewish and non-Jewish parents.
 I served on several committees, the board, and finally the executive board as a vice president.
 Leah taught there for years, a profound resource due to her high degree of Jewish domain knowledge, her Hebrew skills, and her background in Jewish education.
 I chafed, however, at what I consider to be Reform’s wholly insufficient liturgy, and so I split the difference with the Orthodox synagogue that my family helped found for services.

 What was amazing to me was that both of these congregations enjoyed and are enjoying growth, while the Conservative synagogue flails and fails to find relevance.